deephyper/deephyper/docs/install/local.rst

 *****

 DeepHyper installation requires ``Python>=3.7``.
 By default, only hyperparameter search features will be installed.
 For other features, see below.

-Note: All other packages required for your model need to be installed in the same environment.
+.. note:: All other packages required for your model need to be installed in the same environment.

 .. _local-conda-environment: